dnyazali/applied_iot_1DT305/README.md

 The systems are based on two ESP32s which are interacting over MQTT.
 The first system gather climate and weather data as input for the second system which turns on/off a fan or AC based on given criteria.

-Read the whole HackMD presentation article at [Home Automation: Voice and temperature contolled AC using Node-RED, MQTT and Amazon Alexa](https://hackmd.io/@fUWAxpTAQhm7KOnHUWPaSA/da222ze-1DT305)
+Read the whole HackMD presentation article at [Voice and temperature contolled AC using Node-RED, MQTT and Amazon Alexa](https://hackmd.io/@fUWAxpTAQhm7KOnHUWPaSA/da222ze-1DT305)